wfkhrrzi/Recruitment-Web-App/readme.md

 3. In the end, a majority vote is implemented to determine the status of the applicant, in which the status is reflected in the **Final Decision** section.
 Logically, the majority vote indicates the final status of this stage.
 However, should there be any rare occasions where the candidates are unable to proceed to the next stage, the hiring manager is allowed to update the final status in this last section.

+*Note: As the requirements constantly keep changing, the UI for other stages is very much underdeveloped apart from Initial Screening page.
+The  core processes in the backend are not much covered and that the system's frontend is not integrated with the backend yet*

 ### Preasssement<hr>

 ![Alt text](readme/prescreen.png)

-*Note: The system frontend is not yet integrated with the backend*

 There are four activities involved in the preassessment stage (initially called as *Prescreening*), as illustrated by the process flow below: